The summer break is almost over and late August is upon us. This can only mean one thing: the start of the school year is right around the corner!

 Always double-check to see whether your fall zones are clear.
 Playgrounds that are not regularly inspected often end up having objects placed within the fall zones by kids during their play time.
 These objects pose a safety hazard, especially at the bottom of slides and underneath climbing equipment and swings.

-And of course, always ensure that kids are supervised on play equipment by trained staff to minimize the risk of injuries.
+And of course, always ensure that kids are supervised on playground equipment by trained staff to minimize the risk of injuries.
 Here’s to a fun — and safe — school year for all!